 The first step to improvement is clarity.
 You need to see the full picture of your software development lifecycle (SDLC) and every sub-phase.
 We recommend that you map out your value stream to identify where time is spent and where delays occur.
 When you make the problem visible, you empower your team to address it.

-For example, tracking pull requests can help you spot idle time when tasks sit untouched.
-Axify doesn’t just help you monitor cycle time phases for pull requests (PR cycle time).
+Pro tip: Axify doesn't just help you monitor cycle time phases for pull requests (PR cycle time).
 It also tracks your issue cycle time.
 These metrics help you rebalance your workload by setting correct priorities and, therefore, minimize bottlenecks.

 Reduce Work in Progress (WIP)

-Collaborative methods like mob programming can also help reduce WIP by encouraging your team members to work on a single task together.
+Collaborative methods like mob programming can also reduce WIP by encouraging your team members to work on a single task together.
 This also minimizes context-switching and improves your overall productivity.

 Adopt Smaller Batches and Leverage the S.P.I.D.R.
 Technique